tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **shared antigens between tumor and peripheral normal tissue may drive both antitumor responses and organ-specific autoimmunity, activating tumor/auto-reactive T cells**
  - organ-specific autoantibodies can predict organ-specific irAEs
  - baseline immune cell profiles are being studied as predictors of irAEs: high CD2<sup>low</sup> PD-1<sup>+</sup> B cells, high eosinophil count, high proliferation of control memory CD8<sup>+</sup> T cells, higher expression of CD27/28 on CD4/8 effector T cells, increased activated CD4 memory T cells and TCR diversity
+# Identification of pathogenic immune cell subsets associated with checkpoint inhibitor-induced myocarditis
+## Abstract
+ - patients with ICI myocarditis have lymphocytic infiltrates in the heart, implicating T cell mediated mechanisms
+ - find expansion of cytotoxic CD8<sup>+</sup> T effector cells re-expressing CD45RA (Temra CD8<sup>+</sup>> T cells) in ICI myocarditis patients compared to controls
+ - these CD8<sup>+</sup> Temra cells were clonally expanded, express proinflammatory cytokines (CCL5/CCL4/CCL4L2), they progress into exhausted phenotype 2 months after treatment with glucocorticoids
+## Results
+### Analysis of immune cell populations in ICI myocarditis using CyTOF reveals cytotoxic Temra CD8<sup>+</sup> expansion
+ - reduction in circulating T/B cells, increase in monocytes/macrophages, increased Tregs, reduced naive CD8<sup>+</sup> T cells, increased Temra CD8<sup>+</sup> T cells in ICI-treated groups
+ - increased Temra CD8<sup>+</sup> T cells in ICI myocarditis vs. other ICI groups
+### Global analysis of immune cell populations in ICI myocarditis using scRNA-seq corroborates CyTOF results
+ - increase in monocytes, reduction in circulating T cells in ICI-treated groups
+### Confirmation of myocarditis-associated Temra CD8<sup>+</sup> expansion by scRNA-seq
+ - increase in Temra CD8<sup>+</sup> in ICI-treated groups and in myocarditis group relative to other ICI groups
+ - these Temra CD8<sup>+</sup> cells expressed high levels of cytotoxicity/activation genes like granzyme B (GZMB), IL-32, CCL5 (chemokine), so they seem cytotoxic
+ - don't see unique CD4<sup>+</sup> subpopulation differences
+### Single-cell TCR sequencing reveals myocarditis-associated clonal expansion of cytotoxic Temra CD8<sup>+</sup> cell clusters
+ - 83% of CD3<sup>+</sup> cells express alpha beta TCRs, **not sure what the normal/expected frequency is**
+ - identify top 50 clonotypes for each patient
+ - find expansion of top 50 clonotypes in ICI myocarditis group relative to no ICI and non-myocarditis irAEs (i.e. for myocarditis group the top 50 clonotypes constitute a higher percentage of the CD3<sup>+</sup> cells so they're more expanded)
+ - myocarditis expansion mostly in Temra CD8<sup>+</sup> cells
+ - myocarditis-associated clusters had somewhat high pro-inflammatory and cytotoxicity markers
+### Activated and expanded Temra CD8<sup>+</sup> clones in myocarditis transition from an early cytotoxic phenotype to a late exhaustion phenotype over time
+ - have data for 1 myocarditis patient for longitudinal study (2 months)
+ - persistence of clonally expanded Temra CD8<sup>+</sup> cells in myocarditis patient even after clinical indices of inflammation resolve
+ - top 10 clonotypes first belong to Temra CD8<sup>+</sup> but switch to central/effector memory over time
+ - early see cytotoxic and chemokine (recruitng immune/inflammatory cells) transcriptomic programs that become attenuated over time, see increase in exhaustion markers over time
+### Ligand-receptor analysis of myocarditis-associated T cell populations exhibits interactions with other immune cell types through cardiotropic chemokines
+ - use CellPhoneDB algorithm to predict potential ligand-receptor interactions in scRNA-seq data
+ - find interactions between ligands expressed by Temra CD8<sup>+</sup> cells with members of innate immune system (DCs, monocytes/macrophages, neutrophils) via pro-inflammatory crosstalk between CCL5-CCR1 and TNF superfamily members
+ - more pro-inflammatory (vs. anti-inflammatory) interactions in ICI-treated groups
+ - myocarditis group had lack of key interaction between CD52 and SIGLEC10 (T cell interaction), **also seen lacking in T1D!**
+## Discussion
+ - they hypothesize that the systemic inflammatory response in ICI myocarditis patients may be greater than that in the relatively milder irAEs in the other group (and in the non-irAE group too), leading to a greater effector T cell expansion in the peripheral blood
+ - Temra CD8<sup>+</sup> cells previously shown to be expanded in peripheral blood of patients with autoimmune diseases, like RA
+ - don't see Th17 effector cell increases in heart as previously seen, although perhaps this is because it was previously seen in autoimmunity vs. irAE?
 # Identifying specificity groups in the T cell receptor repertoire
  - TCR sequences are diverse
  - here, they define the minimal requirements for TCR antigen specificity through analysis of TCR sequences using a panel of pMHC tetramer sorted cells and structural data